 Fennel’s antibacterial properties also fight the germs that cause bad breath.

-Fennel seeds are known in ayurvedic medicine to be a good laxative agent.
+Fennel seeds are known in Ayurvedic medicine to be a good laxative agent.

-It affects the intestines so that there is proper peristaltic motion which helps in excreting poop.
+It affects the intestines so that there is proper peristaltic motion, which helps in excreting poop.

-13. Fennel Helps Regulate Blood Pressure
+19. Fennel May Help Regulate Blood Pressure

-14. Aids In Menstrual Issues
+20. May Aid In Menstrual Issues